chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:put:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/replace/external/{PHA_EMAIL}/{EXTERNAL_ID}

-   Version a document with an external_id: just calls _document_version
+   Create a new version of a record-specific document and assign it an external id.

    :shortname: document_version_by_ext_id
    :accesscontrol: A user app with access to the record, with an id matching the app email in the URL.